Hereford House

-Hereford House is a heritage-listed historic site located at 53 Hereford Street in the inner western Sydney suburb of Glebe in the City of Sydney local government area of New South Wales, Australia.
+Hereford House is a heritage-listed historic site located in Hereford Street in the inner western Sydney suburb of Glebe, New South Wales, Australia.
 It was built from 1870 to 1879.
 The property was owned by the NSW College of Nursing until it was sold to a private owner in 2001.
 The house was added to the New South Wales State Heritage Register on 2 April 1999.